 - In the yeast mixture, add butter and sugar.
 Stir well and add in salt and vanilla extracts.
 Again stir while adding egg yolks.
-In this mixture, now start adding glour gradually.
+In this mixture, now start adding flour gradually.
 Keep adding flour until a soft dough is formed and don’t make it sticky.
 Take out the dough mixture and knead it on the countertop.
 Make a ball.

 - Take a frying pan and add oil.
 Heat it to 360 degrees Fahrenheit.
 Put in paczki and fry them.
-Make sure, all sides are cooked well and turn golden.
+Make sure all sides are cooked well and turn golden.
 It is advised to cook 3 in one go and not more.
 Fry them calmly so they are properly cooked.
-After they are fried, transfer them to the cooling rack for half a minute and instantly dust with sugar.
+After they are fried, transfer them to the cooling rack for half a minute and instantly dust them with sugar.
 Now, allow them to cool completely.

 Tips & Tricks